 Three weeks ago, Fitz and I were playing together in the water with my sister, while our cousin sat on the dock, soaking in the summer sun.

-Then suddenly, Róise was jerked into the water by a diver and kidnapped right in front of us.
+Then without warning, Róise was jerked into the water by a diver and kidnapped right in front of us.
 None of us could reach her in time.

 I didn’t even try.
 I love my cousin like a sister, but my son comes first, last and always.
-Terrified our enemies would hurt my son, or take him from me, I grabbed Fitz and rushed to get out of the water.
+Heart pounding in terror that our enemies would hurt my son, or take him from me, I grabbed Fitz and rushed to get out of the water.

 Róise’s fine now, but my son?
 Not so much.